Fields in jDownloads

 Options Tab

-The Options tab basically deals with how the Field text and value are to be shown in the Front End, but note the Automatic Display setting.
+The Options tab basically deals with how the Field text and value are to be shown in the Front End.
+It is in two sections: Form Options and Display Options.

 The settings in the 'Render Options' section mainly style the look of the Text and Value as they are to appear in the frontend view.